olozhika/olozhikas_Minecraft_Scripts_for_C4D/README.md

 The script fixs the filter methods of all your Redshift textures to 'none'.

+### rs_sss_setting.py

+The script changes the sub-surface `scatter scale` and `phase` of all selected redshift materials to the values you want.

+The values are 1.2 and 0.75 by default.

+Change the values at the line `change_sss_settings(mat, 1.2, 0.75) #CHANGE THE VALUES HERE!!! :D`

 # Some CMD scripts
 Some cmd scripts that may also help in inhancing your workflow of minecraft wallpapers.